 The Best External Battery Packs

 Hands down, the most important metric when it comes to choosing an external battery pack is mAh (milli-Ampere-hours).
 Without getting too technical, the mAh is the amount of time your device can run under a certain current.
 The higher the mAh, the longer your battery will last.
 To give you a quick frame of reference here’s a chart showing the mAh of the most common smartphones.

-Now that you have some idea what you’re working with, let’s dive into some of the best external battery packs on the market and see which ones are best for your hiking trip, everyday use, European vacation, and life on the road as a working digital nomad.
+Now that you have some idea what you’re working with, let’s dive into some of the best portable chargers and external battery packs on the market and see which ones are best for your hiking trip, everyday use, European vacation, and life on the road as a working digital nomad.

 Most Powerful Portable Battery Chargers

-Another tank like option for heavy users on the go, the Aukey features an extra charging port (4 vs. the RAVPower’s 3), and has a lot of similar specs including weight (20 oz.) and 2.4A output.
-A great choice for gamers on the move, this bad boy features a USB C charger (for laptops) and can even charge a Nintendo Switch in a few hours.
+Another tank-like option for heavy users on the go, the Aukey features an extra charging port (4 vs. the RAVPower’s 3) and has a lot of similar specs including weight (20 oz.) and 2.4A output.
+A great choice for gamers on the move, this bad boy features a USB C port charger (for laptops) and is even able to charge a Nintendo Switch in a few hours.

 Best Budget Portable Battery Charger